EpicInsaan/PAM8403_Stereo_Amplification/README.md

 For a visually appealing and space-saving design, the project is housed in a transparent square box.
 This compact size allows for easy installation and attachment to walls or other surfaces, blending seamlessly with your home or office setup.

-Explore the project's documentation and source code available on GitHub, enabling you to delve into the technical details, replicate the project, or even contribute to its further development.

-Upgrade your audio setup with the Bluetooth Amplifier project, and immerse yourself in high-quality, wireless sound in a stylish and compact form factor.

 ![IMG20220528214902_11zon](https://github.com/EpicInsaan/PAM8403_Stereo_Amplification/assets/87660943/fa38f2de-4c7c-4b26-ae55-578b8800af69)